RedPitaya/Documentation/appsFeatures/applications/streaming/stream_options/stream_command_line.rst

 1. **Detect mode**

     This mode allows you to determine the IP addresses that are in the local network in streaming mode.
-By default, the search takes 5 seconds.
+By default, the search takes about 5 seconds.

    	.. literalinclude:: ../include/detectMode.txt